louking/members/docs/leadership-task-member-guide.rst

 .. |icon-view-2779aa| image:: images/icon-view-2779aa.*

+The view has the following filters:

+    :In Position On:
+        date of interest for when you held the :term:`positions <position>`.
+Normally this can be left alone as it defaults to 'today'

 .. note::
     When you click on a document link, Google may tell you **you don’t have permission to access the document, or to verify it’s you and log in again** -- if this happens,